gustaebel/pyk/README.md

 ## Features

+- Easy deployment of custom Python scripts and libraries with a single command.
 - Simple repository server with zero setup.
 - Package building is straight-forward, no `setup.py` or `pyproject.toml`.
 Just say which files you want to put in the package.
-- Only one third-party dependency for the client side:
+- Only one third-party dependency needed on the client side:
   [cryptography](https://pypi.org/project/cryptography/)

 ## Usage